 - Don’t scrimp on nutritious foods either after your session.
-Make healthy meal selections for a few days after having a tattoo.
+Make sure you make healthy meal selections for a few days after having a tattoo.

 - Avoid taking aspirin or other blood thinners earlier, during, and after receiving your tattoos.
 Before discontinuing any prescription drugs, you frequently use, talk to your doctor.

 - On the day of your tattoo, bring a water bottle with you and drink from it occasionally.
 Continue to work hard once you come home, just like healthy meals.
-Drink plenty of water (or low-sugar diet drinks) over the next few days.
+This may help your body recover.
+Over the next few days, drink plenty of water (or low-sugar diet drinks).